allocz/perfstat/README.md

         f1 totalCost 50513786 iterCost 50513786 relativeCost 0.0504
 ```

-As we can see, rootFunc uses 100% of the CPU time, then, inside this function,
+As we can see, rootFunc uses 100% of the wall clock time, then, inside this
-f3 uses ~80% of the cpu time.
-We can easily see that we can reduce up to ~80%
+function, f3 uses ~80% of the time.
+We can easily see that we can reduce up to
-of the elapsed time just by removing f3, in other words, we want to make f3
+~80% of the elapsed time just by removing f3, in other words, we want to make f3
 faster.

-All the values are stored as uint64, I usually set `cost` to the elapsed
+All the values are stored as uint64, I usually set `cost` to the elapsed time in
-time in nanoseconds, and `count` to number of iterations in case of loops, or
+nanoseconds, and `count` to number of iterations in case of loops, or 1
-1 otherwise.
+otherwise.

 ## Usage